-- children who associate with other young people involved in exploitation; - children who suffer from changes in emotional well-being; - children who misuse drugs and alcohol; - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part in education.
+- children who associate with other young people involved in exploitation; - children who suffer from changes in emotional well-being; - children who misuse drugs and alcohol; - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part ineducation.

-The above Child Criminal Exploitation indicators can also be indicators of Child Sexual Exploitation, as can:
+The above Child Criminal Exploitation indicators can also be indicators of ChildSexual Exploitation, as can:

-- children who have older boyfriends or girlfriends; - children who suffer from sexually transmitted infections or become pregnant;
+- children who have older boyfriends or girlfriends; - children who suffer from sexually transmitted infections or becomepregnant;

-Our school will support the multi-agency activity to combat these crimes and help to divert and support any young pupils affected by CSE and CCE.
-Each school will follow their local Safeguarding Children's Board protocol for identifying and managing cases of CSE and/or CCE and promote the use of the their Safeguard Identification Tool (if they provide one).
+Our schools will support the multi-agency activity to combat these crimes and help to divert and support any young pupils affected by CSE and CCE.
+Each schoolwill follow their local Safeguarding Children's Board protocol for identifying andmanaging cases of CSE and/or CCE and promote the use of the their Safeguard Identification Tool (if they provide one).
 Also see section 'Child on Child Sexual Violence and Sexual Harassment.